-Racking may vary significantly depending on your style, taste, budget and use the cellar.
-Racking is usually made of mahogany, redwood or cedar.
-Attention should be focused on the bottle sizes, capacity and display options.
+Racking may vary significantly depending on your style, taste, budget, and use of the cellar.
+Racking is usually made of mahogany, redwood, or cedar.
+It would be best to focus your attention on the bottle sizes, capacity, and display options.

 Positioning: Remember to choose a room that doesn’t receive direct sunlight

 Venting: Choosing a room with adequate ventilation is key to proper climate management